arkency/posts/posts/2016-04-29-packaging-ruby-programs-in-nixos.md

 Currently our function is generating a bundler environment and if we would release it this way, `pws` program would be able to run.
 However current `default.nix` has two major disadvantages:

-* it doesn't include runtime dependencies.
+* **it doesn't include runtime dependencies**.
 On Linux, `pws` needs `xsel` command to run and if user won't install this program by himself, `pws` will be useless
-* as it's bundler environment, it expose following binaries: `pws`, `bundle` and `bundler`.
-You probably don't want to surprise someone with providing `bundler` binary by installing your package.
+* as it's bundler environment, it expose following binaries: `pws`, `bundle` and `bundler`. **You probably don't want to surprise someone with providing `bundler` binary by installing your package**.

 ## Wrapper package

-Thus, let's create a wrapper package which will just use generated bundler environment and provide only pws as a binary.
+Thus, let's create a **wrapper package which will just use generated bundler environment and provide only pws as a binary**.

 Our wrapper package can be achieved by the following code: